jonathanwangg/GroceryStoreManagementSystem/README.md

 8) npm install oracledb

 Conneting to Oracle:
-ssh -l g7s0b -L localhost:1522:dbhost.ugrad.cs.ubc.ca:1522 remote.ugrad.cs.ubc.ca
+1) set up tunnel on a LINUX shell: ssh -l g7s0b -L localhost:1522:dbhost.ugrad.cs.ubc.ca:1522 remote.ugrad.cs.ubc.ca
 2) On Windows CMD, run "npm start"
 3) On your web browser, go to "localhost:4321"
-4) Insert something (may need to change ID as it is unique) http://www.ugrad.cs.ubc.ca/~g7s0b/oracle-test-modified.php
+4) Insert something (may need to change ID as it is unique)
+5) To check if your insertions are committed, go to: http://www.ugrad.cs.ubc.ca/~g7s0b/oracle-test-modified.php